Inniag/openmm-scripts-amoeba/README.md

 Please cite *G. Klesse, S. Rao, S. J. Tucker, and M. S. P. Sansom.
 "Induced polarization in MD simulations of the 5HT3 receptor channel." bioRxiv, 2020.
-Accepted for publication in the Journal of the American Chemical Society.* if you use these scripts in your academic work.
+Accepted for publication in the Journal of the American Chemical Society.* if you make use of these scripts in your academic work.

 # OpenMM Scripts for AMOEBA Force Field MD Simulations